20 Cool Things To Do When Visiting Newark, New Jersey

 17. Savor Classic Dishes at Tops Diner

-Located on Passaic Avenue, Tops Diner is perfect for breakfast, lunch, or dinner, and it’s especially popular on weekends.
-Be prepared for a short wait during peak hours, but trust me, the food is worth it.
+Located on Passaic Avenue, the diner is a go-to spot for breakfast, lunch, or dinner.
+It’s especially popular on weekends, so be prepared for a wait during peak hours—but rest assured, the food and experience are worth it.

 18. Delve into Music's Legacy at the GRAMMY Museum